amichne/kapture/docs/workflow-automation.md

 - **Status gates** – disallowed ticket states produce a red ✗ with the required status listed.
 - **External outages** – Jira CLI failures log diagnostics (enable `KAPTURE_DEBUG=1`) but do not corrupt your Git repo.

+### Temporarily skipping enforcement

+- Append `-nk` or `--no-kapture` to any git command to bypass all interceptors for that invocation.
+- Set `KAPTURE_OPTOUT=1` in CI or shell sessions when you need a broader exemption.
+The shim strips opt-out flags before delegating to Git, so the underlying command never sees them.

 ## Smoke testing the workflow

-- Local validation: `docker compose up -d postgres jira` then run `scripts/integration-test.sh` to exercise the stack.
+- Local validation: `docker compose -f virtualization/stack/docker-compose.yml up -d` then run `scripts/integration-test.sh` (or `make integration`).
-- CI pipelines: reuse the integration script; it boots the docker-compose stack, waits for health checks, runs native-wrapper regression tests, and tears everything down.
+- CI pipelines: reuse the integration script; it boots the mock stack, waits for readiness, runs regression tests, and tears everything down.

 ## Limitations & roadmap